Advertisement

 Homelessness facts and statistics: The numbers you need to know in 2024

-Homelessness is a big issue affecting hundreds of thousands of people across the UK and, in recent times, the numbers have only been increasing in 2024.
+Homelessness is a big issue affecting hundreds of thousands of people across the UK and those numbers have only been increasing around the country in 2024.

 The cost of living crisis and the housing crisis in the UK means more people are facing homelessness.
 It’s an issue that should remain at the forefront of our minds as a society, not just when World Homeless Day comes around on 10 October every year.